fazekaszs/loco_hd/PY_SCRIPTS.md

 ### Comparison of lDDT, CAD and LoCoHD scores

-This pipeline will use the structures from the CASP14 competition, including both experimental and predicted structures.
+This pipeline will use the structures from the CASP14 or CASP15 competition, including both experimental and predicted structures.
 The goal is to assess the behavioural similarities and differences between the lDDT, CAD and LoCoHD scores.
 For this, statistical descriptors and plots are outputted.

+In order to run this script batch, you should modify the constants in the `config.py` script:

+- `CASP_VERSION` should be either `"casp14"` or `"casp15"`
+- `PREDICTOR_KEY` is a CASP contestant ID (starting with TS)
+- `SOURCE_DIR` is the root directory for the structure containing folders.
+ Inside this folder should be a directory named predictions (see `"PRED_TAR_DIR"`) and a directory named targets (see `"REFS_TAR_DIR`").
+- `EXTRACTOR_OUTPUT_DIR` is the working directory, where the content of the CASP tarfiles should be extracted (not directly, but first processed)
+- `IGNORED_STRUCTURES` are structures that should not be considered for the analysis

 The scripts should be run in the following order:

 1. `casp14_tarfile_structure_extractor.py` extracts the structures
- from the `.tar` files as BioPython `Structure` instances.
-The results are saved as a single `.pickle` file containing a nested dictionary.
+ from the `.tar` files as BioPython `Structure` instances, processes and filters them, and the results are saved as a single `.pickle` file containing a nested dictionary.
  The first keys of the dictionary are the CASP IDs of the structures, while the second keys are the predictor IDs ("true", "1", ...
 "5").
- The values are the BioPython structures.
-Note, that atoms not present in the experimental structures, but present in the predicted structures are filtered out!
-Set the constants `PREDICTOR_KEY`, `TARFILE_ROOT` and `TARGET_DIR` to their appropriate values.
+ The values are PDB formatted strings.
+Note, that elements inside the structures will be filtered out based on the content of the reference and predicted structures!
-2. `casp14_create_data_for_ost.py` converts the previously mentioned
- pickled file.
-Saves a similar pickled dictionary, but values are now `.pdb` formatted strings.
-Constants to set: `PREDICTOR_KEY` and `SOURCE_DIR`.
-3. `casp14_ost_target_script.py` compares all predicted structures to the true structure using a some of the available metrics in OpenStructure (lDDT, GDT_TS, RMSD, CAD-score, ...).
+2. `casp14_ost_target_script.py` compares all predicted structures to the true structure using a some of the available metrics in OpenStructure (lDDT, GDT_TS, RMSD, CAD-score, ...).
  Saves a pickled, highly nested dictionary.
 Keys to this dictionary are the